The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 the target.

 - The potency of each heal is 170.
-- It can crit, but does so independently of the ability that triggered it.
+- Both the damage roll and crit roll for the heal are independent of the damage.
 - AoE abilities must hit something to trigger it, but will only trigger it once per cast.
 - It has is a small cooldown of 5 seconds to switch targets, but no cooldown on the healing effect.
 - There is a 30 yard range limit for applying it.